-For each $i\in M$, let $\alpha_i$ denote the arrival time for group $X_i$ in tour $\tau$; recall that this is the length of the shortest prefix of $\tau$ until it hits an $X_i$-vertex, and is set to the entire tour length if $\tau$ does not ever hit $X_i$.
+For each $i\in M$, let $\alpha_i$ denote the arrival time of group $X_i$ in tour $\tau$; recall that this is the length of the shortest prefix of $\tau$ until it visits an $X_i$-vertex, and is set to the entire tour length if $\tau$ does not cover $X_i$.
 The construction of partition $\{P_k\}_{k=1}^t$ from $\tau$ implies that

 and hence $\latency(\tau) =\sum_{i\in M} q_i\cdot \alpha_i$.